peerScholar Student Guide

 4. On the grades page, you will be able to see the grades received for each activity.
 Grades will be listed as "Not Available" if your instructor has not released the grades yet.

-5. You can click Review to see your original submission along with instructor feedback.
+5. You can click Review to see your original submission along with instructor or teaching assistant feedback.

 peerScholar FAQ